 Today the Kavanagh Building is owned by a British citizen - Lord Alain Levenfiche.

-Visitors walking around the Plaza San Martin can quickly realize that the Kavanagh Building obstructs the view on another marvel – the Basilica of the Blessed Sacrament.
+Visitors walking around the Plaza San Martin can quickly realize that the Kavanagh Building obstructs the view of another marvel – the Basilica of the Blessed Sacrament.
 Indeed the basilica is barely visible at the end of the curved narrow street called Pasaje Corina Kavanagh.
-Apparently this is not an accident or negligence of city administrators but rather a well planed scenario driven by unconsummated love, rejection and betrayal (nothing new in the history of human civilization).
+Apparently, this is not an accident or negligence of city administrators but rather a well-planned scenario driven by unconsummated love, rejection, and betrayal (nothing new in the history of human civilization).

 Well, rumor has it that Corina Kavanagh, a young red-hair Irish girl had a romance with one of Mercedes Anchorena’s sons.
 While Corina was very wealthy, she did not have “blue blood” in her veins (in other words was not from an aristocratic family).
 Considered as a “pariah”, Corina was rejected by the powerful Mother - Mercedes Castellanos de Anchorena.
 In many cases that will be the end of the story, but obviously the red-hair Corina was not an “average” girl with an ordinary temperament.

-At the first opportunity she bought the vacant lot in front of the basilica.
-Then in a “sweet” revenge she requested from architects to design a building that will completely block the view of the Anchorena’s private church (Basilica of the Blessed Sacrament) from the opposite side of the plaza where Anchorena’s palace was located.
+At the first opportunity, she bought the vacant lot in front of the basilica.
+Then in “sweet” revenge, she requested architects to design a building that will completely block the view of Anchorena’s private church (Basilica of the Blessed Sacrament) from the opposite side of the plaza where Anchorena’s palace was located.
 To make it even more “memorable” (if not humiliating) for Anchorenas, the narrow street they had to take going to the basilica was named Pasaje Corina Kavanagh.
 The moral of the story for boys – do not mess-up with red-hair Irish girls….

 Some say that the story lacks credibility because Edificio Kavanagh was commissioned in 1934 – almost fourteen years after Mercedes passed away.
 Well, I would say – do not underestimate the determination of the humiliated young Irish girl.